 - 1 @ 112.5 kg, rest 120 seconds

 - 5 x 5 at 100 kg, resting 3 minutes between sets

-So you go above your work sets, yet no your max, and go back down to do your five sets of five reps.
+So, you go above your work set weight, yet no over your max.
+Afterwards you go back down to do your five sets of five reps.
 Typically, if 5 x 5 @ 100 kg is work weight for you, your max for a single is probably 125 kg.
 Of course, there are a lot of individual differences between rep performance and actual max, that is not deniable.

 However, if you do heavy singles, yet don’t go to failure before your work sets, those work sets will be easier to perform because you went and stimulated higher threshold fibers, which excites your central nervous system, making the work weights easier to handle.